Dark Mode Light Mode

 Source

-It became the standout piece of the exhibition, earning widespread critical praise.
-Many hailed it as one of Delville’s greatest achievements, marking a high point in his distinguished career.
+The painting quickly became the standout piece of the exhibition.
+It earned widespread praise from critics at the time.
+Many considered it one of Delville’s greatest achievements.
+Clearly, it marked a high point in his distinguished career.

 Literature